 Anyone who has more time in Rochester should consider one of the dozens of day trips from the city.
 If you like to hike as much as I do, Letchworth State Park or Watkins Glen are both great options to get outdoors anytime of year.
 Niagara Falls is just two hours away and is worth seeing (bring a passport to get to the Canadian side as well).
 History buffs should make a point to go Seneca Falls for the Women’s Rights National Historic Park and National Women’s Hall of Fame.

-For Mike and I, it has become a tradition to head to the greater Finger Lakes area each November for opening day of hunting, wine tasting, and glass-blowing workshops at the Corning Museum of Glass.
-It’s a haul from here in Richmond, but only 90 minutes from Rochester.
+For Mike and I, it has become a tradition to head to the greater Finger Lakes area each November for wine tasting and glass-blowing workshops at the Corning Museum of Glass.

 Try an Erie Canal cruise, stroll through Sonnenberg Gardens, or check out one of the many festivals (my pick: International Jazz Fest in June).
 Come in early October for my favorite time of year: great weather, gorgeous fall colors, and awesome mazes, hay rides, and pumpkin picking.
 My hometown might not get a lot of travel press, but there are things to do in Rochester in every season.